-Recovery work is underway at Heil Valley Ranch from the devastating Cal-Wood Fire.
-Recovery operations include hazard tree removal, aerial mulching, erosion and debris mitigation, and replacing damaged visitor amenities and park infrastructure including bridges, fencing, parking stops, and signs.
+Recovery work is mostly complete at Heil Valley Ranch from the devastating Cal-Wood Fire.
+Recovery operations included hazard tree removal, aerial mulching, erosion and debris mitigation, and replacing damaged visitor amenities and park infrastructure including bridges, fencing, parking stops, and signs.

 Heil Valley Ranch Cal-Wood Fire Recovery